Mysterious Unconventional Statue Caught The Eye Of A Woman Passerby Who Digs Out The Amazing Story Behind It

 "Something that would be a little bit unique and visually interesting for people coming by.
 Something, sort of, like a little surprise."
 The couple commissioned the services of a sculptor named Jim Sardonis in 2006.

 They asked him to create a life-sized statue of their dog Piper to be placed in their front garden.
-The sculptor immediately picked on the idea when he was greeted by Piper peeking through the fence.
+The sculptor immediately resonated with the idea when he was greeted by Piper peeking through the fence.

-He decided that this best describes the personality of Piper and it also has an element of surprise.
-“I went down to take photos of the dog and we went out into this little front yard and the first thing the dog did was go and put her head through the railing,” Sardonis shared.
+He decided that this best described Piper's personality and also added an element of surprise.
+“I went down to take photos of the dog, and we went out into this little front yard.
+The first thing the dog did was put her head through the railing,” Sardonis shared.

 However, it was Lovett's idea to add a tennis ball.

-Since the time of its installation in the garden, Piper's statue has been greeting and filling the hearts of passersby and neighbors with joy.
-But only if they are able to spot him.
+Since the time of its installation in the garden, Piper's statue has been greeting and filling the hearts of passersby and neighbors with joy—if they are able to spot him.

-“It became an instant icon, apparently.
-Especially with children walking by," Sardonis told.
-"They would want to pat her head, and it shows some of that in the wearing away of the dark patina to the shiny bronze underneath."
+“It became an instant icon, apparently, especially with children walking by,” Sardonis said.
+“They would want to pat her head, and you can see some of that in the wearing away of the dark patina to the shiny bronze underneath.”

-Fay breathed a sigh of relief when she learnt that the statue is a tribute and not a memorial for Piper.
+Fay breathed a sigh of relief when she learned that the statue is a tribute and not a memorial for Piper.

-Piper passed away later, eventually, but he still lives in that garden as his bronze statue.
+Piper passed away later, but she still lives in that garden as her bronze statue.